 So how do you determine what is the best damn diet?
 For starters stop listening to Dr. Oz and Dr. Atkins.
 Listen to yourself and pay attention to your body; know thyself.
 Read labels and be aware of exactly what you are eating and how it affects your brain and body.
 After gorging on pizza, am I bloated?
 Did last night’s steak dinner give me brain fog?
-Did that soda make me tired? etc. And sometimes a food or meal will have lasting effects on the body.
-This is why is important to also take a macro view.
+Did that soda make me tired? etc. And sometimes, a food or meal will have lasting effects on the body.
+This is why it is essential also to take a macro view.
 Look at your diet in terms of weeks and months, not just single meals.
-The brain and body are remarkable in controlling how much energy (food) you ingest over the course of a year.
-Our internal metabolic thermostat drives hunger, laziness (basal metabolic rate), thirst, body temperature etc… all with the precision of a super computer.
-From year to year, most people eat roughly the same amount of calories (about 1 million) with less than 1% deviation.
+The brain and body are remarkable in controlling how much energy (food) you ingest over a year.
+Our internal metabolic thermostat drives hunger, laziness (basal metabolic rate), thirst, body temperature etc… all with the precision of a supercomputer.
+From year to year, most people eat roughly the same amount of calories (about 1 million) with less than a 1% deviation.

 The best diet is one that you can live with and keeps you energized, happy and healthy.
 This is specific to each individual.
 In order to find out what diet works best, you will need to do some self-experimentation.
 Become part scientist, part detective.
-Start by a keeping a food log.
-If you are hardcore and truly motivated, a 5-6 week elimination diet (see here).
+Start by keeping a food log - if you are hardcore and genuinely motivated, a 5-6 week elimination diet (see here).
 Take a few weeks and write down how you feel after every meal; monitor your mood, energy, digestion, bowel habits, bloat, pain etc….
 After you’ve determined which foods pose complications, eliminate them for a period of time, usually three to four weeks.
 Slowly reintroduce specific foods and monitor your symptoms for possible negative reactions:

 joint pain and/or inflammation